Puranjay2006/Computer-Science-Semester-1/Computer Science Keywords and Terms.md

 #### _In summary, TCP is a reliable but slower protocol suitable for applications that require accurate data delivery, while UDP is a faster but less reliable protocol suitable for applications where speed is more important than error checking._

 #### _The choice between TCP and UDP depends on the specific requirements of the application.
 For example, web browsing and email typically use TCP, while online gaming and video streaming often use UDP._

+___

+## ISP

+#### ISP stands for Internet Service Provider.
+It's a company that provides internet access to individuals and businesses.
+Think of it as the gateway to the internet.

+### Why do we need ISPs?

+- #### Connection to the Internet: ISPs connect your devices (computers, smartphones, tablets) to the Internet, allowing you to access websites, download files, and communicate online.
+- #### Infrastructure: ISPs maintain and manage the network infrastructure that enables internet connectivity, including cables, servers, and routers.
+- #### Services: Besides internet access, ISPs often provide other services like email, web hosting, and domain name registration.

+### Common types of internet connections provided by ISPs:

+- #### Dial-up: (Older technology) Uses a phone line to connect to the internet.
+- #### DSL (Digital Subscriber Line): Uses existing phone lines to provide broadband internet access.
+- #### Cable: Uses coaxial cables to provide high-speed internet access.
+- #### Fiber optic: Uses fiber optic cables for extremely high-speed internet access.
+- #### Wireless: Connects to the internet using cellular or Wi-Fi technology.

+#### In summary, ISPs are essential for connecting us to the internet and providing the services we need to access and use the digital world.

+___

+# Logs

+#### Logs in computer science are like a diary for a computer system.
+They record events, activities, and operations that happen within a software application or system.
+Think of them as a detailed timeline of everything a computer does.

+### Why are logs important?

+- #### Troubleshooting: Logs help identify and fix problems or errors in software.
+- #### Security: They can be used to detect and investigate security breaches.
+- #### Performance analysis: Logs can help you understand how your software is performing and identify bottlenecks.
+- #### Auditing: Logs can be used to track user activity and for auditing purposes.

+### Types of logs:

+- #### Application logs: Record events within a specific application.
+- #### System logs Record events related to the operating system.
+- #### Security logs: Record security-related events, such as login attempts and access control.

+#### _Log management tools are used to collect, store, and analyze logs.
+These tools can help you make sense of large volumes of log data and identify trends or patterns._

+### Linux OpenStack Kubernetes (Loki)

+#### Loki in the context of Linux OpenStack Kubernetes is a log aggregation and streaming system designed to efficiently collect, store, and query logs from various applications and systems.
+It's part of the Promtail stack, which also includes Prometheus for metrics collection and Grafana for visualization.

+### Key features of Loki:

+- #### Highly scalable: Can handle large volumes of logs.
+- #### Efficient storage: Uses a log-structured storage engine for efficient storage and querying.
+- #### PromQL: Supports PromQL, a powerful query language for time series data.
+- #### Integration with Kubernetes: Easily integrates with Kubernetes clusters for log collection.
+- #### Open-source: A free and open-source project.

+#### _Loki is a valuable tool for monitoring and troubleshooting applications and systems, as it provides a centralized location for collecting and analyzing logs._

+___

+# RAFT

+#### RAFT is a consensus algorithm used in distributed systems to ensure that all nodes agree on the same sequence of state changes.
+It's a popular choice for building reliable and fault-tolerant distributed systems.

+### Why is RAFT used?

+- #### Consensus: RAFT helps maintain consistency and agreement among multiple nodes in a distributed system.
+- #### Fault tolerance: It can tolerate failures and ensure that the system continues to operate even if some nodes go down.
+- #### Simplicity: RAFT is designed to be easier to understand and implement compared to other consensus algorithms like Paxos.
+- #### Efficiency: RAFT is efficient and scalable, making it suitable for large-scale distributed systems.

+### How does RAFT work?

+- #### Leader election: A leader node is elected to coordinate the system and replicate data across all nodes.
+- #### Log replication: The leader node replicates its log (a sequence of state changes) to all other nodes.
+- #### Consensus: RAFT ensures that all nodes agree on the same log and the same state.

+#### _RAFT is widely used in distributed systems such as databases, storage systems, and cloud platforms.
+It provides a reliable and efficient way to ensure consistency and fault tolerance in these systems._

+___

+KIVY:

+**Kivy** is a popular open-source Python framework for developing cross-platform user interfaces.
+It allows you to create applications that run on a variety of devices, including smartphones, tablets, computers, and even embedded systems.

+**Key features of Kivy:**

+* **Cross-platform development:** Write code once and deploy it to multiple platforms.
+* **Hot reload:** See changes instantly as you code, improving development speed.
+* **Rich UI components:** A large library of pre-built widgets for creating beautiful user interfaces.
+* **Performance:** Offers high performance and fast rendering.
+* **Customizability:** Allows for deep customization of the UI and behavior.

+**Why use Kivy?**

+* **Rapid development:** Kivy's Python-based approach and powerful tools make it easy to build and prototype applications quickly.
+* **Cost-effective:** Since you can target multiple platforms with a single codebase, you can save time and resources.
+* **Flexibility:** Kivy offers a high degree of customization, allowing you to create unique and engaging user experiences.

+**Kivy is a great choice for developers who want to create visually appealing and cross-platform applications with a focus on user experience.**